pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/index.md

 sidebar_label: Overview
 ---

+## ⚠️ Project Status

+Bi-directional contracts is in **developer preview**, and currently supports pact files (consumer) and OpenAPI Specification (provider).
+If you'd like to know mare about this feature, please [get in touch](mailto:hello@pactflow.io).

 ## Introduction

 Bi-directional contracts is a Pactflow only feature that allows teams to generate a contract from existing mocks (such as Wiremock) and to verify API providers using the functional API testing tools they are already using (such as Postman).
 Teams can use our plug-and-play adapters for popular tools or write their own.